 I read a post on resistance lately from one of my favorite writers, Sharon Blackie, and was deeply comforted.
-She reminded me that we all have something to offer the world.
+She reminded me we all have something to offer the world.
 Ever since reading it, I’ve been thinking about what resistance means to me, and the different forms it takes in my life.

 Then, last week, Elizabeth Warren was silenced on the Senate floor (but not elsewhere!), and Mitch McConnell made history with his justification.
 “She had appeared to violate the rule.
 She was warned.
 She was given an explanation.
 Nevertheless, she persisted.“